 A report that is typically compiled by a credit bureau with information such as your previous payment history on debts from banks, credit card companies, collection agencies, governments and other creditors.

-A score that is calculated based on previous behavior such as how and when a consumer paid their bills in the past.
-A lender may use this score to determine a customer’s likelihood of debt repayment in the future.
+A credit score is calculated based on information in your credit report, including payment history, the amount of debt you have and the length of your credit history.
+A lender may use this score to determine a customer’s likelihood of successful debt repayment in the future.

 In most cases, when a borrower misses one or more payments on their loan, a creditor will consider that borrower to be in default.